Applied Physiology MA

 SPECIAL ADMISSION REQUIREMENTS/ACADEMIC PREREQUISITES

-While students have come from a variety of fields, the following backgrounds are most appropriate: kinesiology, movement sciences, exercise science, physical therapy, occupational therapy, physical education, athletic training, movement arts, biology, chemistry, nutrition, nursing, health sciences, public health, health education, and psychology.
+While students have come from a variety of fields, the following backgrounds are most appropriate: kinesiology, movement sciences, exercise science, physical therapy, occupational therapy, physical education, athletic training, movement arts, biology, chemistry, nutrition, nursing, health sciences, public health, health education, neuroscience, and psychology.
 Students with strong academic records who have deficiencies in their science backgrounds, may be admitted on a provisional basis with the understanding that these deficiencies will be remedied with appropriate courses taken in addition to those required for the M.A. degree.

 Prospective students should communicate with an academic advisor to discuss program plans prior to admission.
 Students are encouraged to make an appointment to visit the College to meet with faculty.
 If desired, it may be possible to audit a class or seminar session during your visit.
 Applicants are reviewed on an ongoing basis throughout the academic year.
-Prior to formal admission, enrollment in up to 8 points of study as a non-matriculated student is permitted.
+Prior to formal admission, enrollment in up to 8 credits of study as a non-matriculated student is permitted.

 PROGRAM REQUIREMENTS